jacobs12678/IS436_The_Finale/README.md

 ## SDLC of WALL-E Lost N Found
 - ### Planning
     - Throughout the planning phase, we have decided on creating a UMBC Lost N Found with WALL-E as our mascot
-    - We determined the cost and benefit of our applications then made a use-case for our features
+    - We determined the cost and benefit analysis, feasibility analysis, a system request, and a methodology for our project
-    - The use-case consisted of our login page, report for lost item, tickets to get lost item, search to see lost items, and a logout page
+    - Created our main GitHub that contains our project plan board
 - ### Analysis
-    -
+    - The use-case consisted of our login page, report for lost item, tickets to get lost item, search to see lost items, and a logout page
 - ### Design
 - ### Implementation